Makiato1999/MacRun/README.md

 # Build and Deploy the Docker Image
 ## Build the Docker Image
+1. Clone the GitHub repo onto your computer.
-1. From the main directory, run the following command:
+2. From the main directory, run the following command:
    ```bash
    mvn package -Dskiptests
    ```
    This will build jars of our services.
-2. Next, we'll go into the `deployment` directory and start our Docker containers.
+3. Next, we'll go into the `deployment` directory and start our Docker containers.
    ```bash
    cd deployment
    docker-compose up